 - No vessel may exceed idle speed within 50 feet of a moored vessel or other fixed object or person, NOR WITHIN 100 YARDS OF THE ATLANTIC COAST.

 - No one may jump a wake within 200 feet of the vessel creating it.

 - Anyone younger than 12 in a boat must wear a flotation device.

 - No boater may harass wildlife.

-If you are fishing on a licensed pier or with a licensed charter captain, you are covered under their permit.
+If you are fishing on a licensed pier or with a licensed charter captain, your coverage is under their permit.
 You don’t need a license if you are crabbing with 3 or less drop nets, fold up traps or hand lines.
 Fishermen need a license to crab with a crab trap or pot.

-The minimum fine for not having a SC Saltwater Fishing License is $160 and each fisherman could be required to post a cash bond or go to jail.
+The minimum fine for not having a SC Saltwater Fishing License is $160.
 The maximum fine is more than $1,000.
 Saltwater fishing areas includes the beaches, all saltwater lagoons including those found in Palmetto Dunes and Sea Pines, public boat landings, and public and private docks and piers.

 First Aid Tips